getfem/getfem/doc/sphinx/source/userdoc/model_plasticity_small_strain.rst

   having the same name preceded by "Previous\_" corresponding to the displacement at the previous time step (typically "u" and "Previous_u").
-  The plastic multiplier should also have two versions (typically "xi" and "Previous_xi") the first one being a variable if `plastic_multiplier_is_var=true` and a data if not.
+  The plastic multiplier should also have two versions (typically "xi" and "Previous_xi") the first one being defined as data if `unknowns_type = DISPLACEMENT_ONLY` or as a variable if `unknowns_type = DISPLACEMENT_AND_PLASTIC_MULTIPLIER`.
   The plastic strain should represent a n x n data tensor field stored on mesh_fem or (preferably) on an im_data (corresponding to `mim`).
   The data are the first Lame coefficient, the second one (shear modulus) and the uniaxial yield stress.
-  IMPORTANT: Note that this law implement the
+IMPORTANT: Note that this law implements the 3D expressions.
-  3D expressions.
 If it is used in 2D, the expressions are just transposed to the 2D.
 For the plane strain approximation, see below.
 - "plane strain Prandtl Reuss"
   (or "plane strain isotropic perfect plasticity")